-for all $j=1,\ldots, J$.
-Units with $w_j>0$ are units that will be assigned to the intervention of interest from $T_0+1$ to $T$.
-These units are chosen to approximate average outcomes under the intervention of interest.
+Units with $w_j>0$ are units that will be assigned to the intervention of interest from $T_0+1$ to $T$, and will be used to estimate average outcomes under the intervention.
 Units with $w_j=0$ constitute an untreated reservoir of potential control units (a ``donor pool'').
-Among units with $w_j=0$, those with $v_j>0$ are used to estimate average outcomes under no intervention.
+Among units with $w_j=0$, those with $v_j>0$ will be used to estimate average outcomes under no intervention.

 The first goal of the experimenter is to choose $w_1,\ldots, w_J$ such that